knurling-rs/defmt/book/src/migration-02-03.md

 + defmt::info!("{=u32}", 42);
 ```

-> 💡 Use the global search-and-replace here as well!

 ## Adapt manual `trait Logger` implementations

-The `trait Logger` gained a big rework.
-The existing methods changed the function signature, the `trait Write` got removed and there are two new methods.
-Therefore you need to adapt implementations for your custom loggers.
+The `Logger` trait has seen a couple of big changes, for one the function signatures of a few methods have changed, the previous `Write` trait got removed while its `write` method is part of `Logger` now and the method `flush` was added.

 > 💡 If you are using one of our loggers, `defmt-rtt` and `defmt-itm`, no action is required!

-Let us see what needs to be done on the example of `defmt-itm`.
-Here is how the `trait Logger` implementation conceptually worked before:
+Let's see what a new implementation of the `Logger` in crate `defmt-itm` looks like compared to the previous implementation in version `0.2`.
+The following abbreviated example code shows how the `Logger` worked before.

 ```rust,ignore
 #[defmt::global_logger]